babajka/babajka-deploy/README.md

 # Running in Production mode.

-## locally without Docker

-`bash run-no-docker.sh` - gets code from GitHub (`master` branches) and runs it in one terminal.
-Consider using the script both for local and remote runs.

-`bash run-no-docker.sh ../babajka-backend/ ../babajka-frontend/` -
-runs code from specified local directories in one terminal.

-Once the script is executed with no failures, Babajka is available on port 3000.

 ## locally with Docker Compose (multiple containers)

 `bash run-docker-compose.sh` - gets code from GitHub (`master` branches)